axelarnetwork/webdocs/docs/roles/controller/deploy-token.md

 - Prerequisites for [Controller operations](../controller.md)
 - You will deploy smart contracts to the EVM chain---you need enough native tokens to pay gas fees on that chain.
 Example: if deploying to Avalanche then you need AVAX tokens, etc.
-- The EVM chain has been added to the network using instructions [here](./add-evm-chain.md).
+- The EVM chain has been added to the network.
-- For a Cosmos token, it's been registered on the Cosmos chain in the network.

 ## Deploy and confirm ERC-20 token contracts